BillZito/vehicle-detection/README.md

 An example image's heatmap:
 ![alt tag](./output_images/heatmap.png)

 apply_thresh(): applies a threshold of this frequency to prevent false-positives from occuring.
-Guess and test was used to find that 7 worked well to prevent incorrect classifications from appearing to the car as other vehicles.
+Guess and test was used to find that 4 worked well to prevent incorrect classifications from appearing to the car as other vehicles.

+Additionally, the left half of the image was removed from consideration after it was found that there were many false positives from the left side.

 An example image after the thresholding:
 ![alt tag](./output_images/thresholded_heatmap.png)